Had an issue with Expedia? Get a real response.

 How other consumers Expedia complaints got resolved

-Long refund wait → resolved after escalation: A customer went months without a flight refund.
+Long refund wait : A customer went months without a flight refund.
 After citing consumer rights and their intent to escalate, Expedia processed the refund.

-Multiple “non-refundable” bookings → refunded: A dedicated agent negotiated with hotels/airline.
-Most charges were returned despite strict policies.
+Multiple “non-refundable” bookings: A dedicated agent negotiated with hotels/airline about a customer's non-refundable booking.
+Most of the charges were returned despite strict policies.

-Hotel closed on arrival → refund after persistence: An initial $25 voucher was offered.
-After two weeks of documented follow-ups, a full cash refund was issued.
+Hotel closed on arrival: An initial $25 voucher was offered to a customer after their hotel was closed upon arriving.
+After two weeks of follow-ups, a full cash refund was issued.

 Inside Expedia